 How does it work?

 Oxygen is transported dissolved in the blood and also in combination with haemoglobin in the red blood cells.
 Although haemoglobin carries most of the oxygen, it is only the dissolved oxygen that passes into the tissues.
-Breathing high levels of oxygen under hyperbaric conditions dissolves more in all of the body’s fluids and so more can reach areas where the circulation is diminished or blocked and so improve recovery.
+Breathing high levels of oxygen under pressured conditions dissolves more in all of the body’s fluids and so more can reach areas where the circulation is diminished or blocked and so improve recovery.
 The extra oxygen has additional benefits because it greatly enhances the ability of white blood cells to kill bacteria.
 It also reduces swelling and allows new blood vessels to grow more rapidly into the affected areas.

 What is the therapy like?

 This is a simple, non-invasive and painless treatment which most patients find pleasurable and relaxing.
 You will be treated in a comfortable purpose built chamber.
 Please Note: This is not a medical procedure.

 The treatment session is in three phases:

 1) Compression: After the door is closed, there will be some noise as the pressure increases.
 It will get warmer and you will feel “fullness” in your ears like descending in an aeroplane.
 You will have been taught how to avoid discomfort by clearing or “equalising” your ears.
 If you develop any discomfort inform the operator and the rate of compression will be reduced.
 There may be a few unusual noises but they can be ignored.

 2) Treatment: The treatment begins when the pressure reaches the prescribed level.
 You may then rest, sleep, read, listen to music or watch television.
 It’s your opportunity to relax and get better!

 3) Decompression: The operator will let you know when the treatment is complete and the pressure will be lowered slowly, again at a rate comfortable to your ears.

 Wear comfortable clothing and leave your watch outside.